 On Wednesday, November 8th, 2017 OutRight Action International in collaboration with CUNY Law School, the Sorensen Center, Iraqueer, Organization of Women’s Freedom in Iraq (OWFI), Women’s International league for Peace and Freedom, and Madre, hosted an event with the honourable Fatou Bensouda, Chief Prosecutor of the International Criminal Court.

-The event centered around prosecuting ISIS crimes against women and LGBTI persons, specifically the presentation of a communication to the International Criminal Court with the documentation of gender based persecution and torture, pursuant to article 15 of the Rome Statute.
+The event centered around prosecuting ISIS crimes against women and LGBTI persons.
+After the event, a communication was filed to the International Criminal Court with the documentation of gender based persecution and torture, pursuant to article 15 of the Rome Statute.

 The communication outlines,

 “In 2014, ISIS took control of large swaths of territory in Iraq.
 Since then, ISIS forces and imposed a reign of terror, perpetrating heinous gender-based crimes against civilians on a staggering scale.
 Human rights bodies and advocates have extensive documentation of ISIS’s practice of persecuting individuals because their gender or gender expression does not conform with the militia's strict gender norms...This impunity cannot stand...The ICC as an international body is best positioned to address the criminal responsibility of ISIS members”